Table of Contents

 The carburetor controls the fuel intake of the engine.

 The air filter protects the engine from getting clogged with sawdust and dirt.
 A gas chainsaw requires a mixture of air and fuel to power the tool.
 This part filters the air so only clean air flows through the engine.

 The choke valve assists in the starting of the chainsaw.
 The choke valve controls the amount of air and fuel that reaches the carburetor.

 The bucking spikes help you dig the chainsaw into a log so you can perform straighter cuts.
 The bucking spikes also help to prevent a kickback while doing this type of cutting.
 Bucking spikes also go by the names, “bumper spikes”, and “dogs”.

 As you can see, chainsaws are full of complex parts to get the tool started, keep it running, and make it safe to operate.

 While this is not an exhaustive list of every single part of a chainsaw, it does include the most important components every operator should be aware of.
 Getting into the finer details of each of the inner workings of the engines would require a full guide in and of itself.

-As a reminder, I have several other guides for you to enjoy, including my page on the best chainsaws that includes the top 10 products for sale today, the best budget chainsaw models for anyone looking for a good deal, and a guide on the best gas chainsaw for the money.
+As a reminder, I have several other guides for you to enjoy, including the top rated chainsaws here that include the top 10 products for sale today, the best budget chainsaw models for anyone looking for a good deal, and the best gas chainsaw for the money.